Authentication

 Never log tokens, commit them to source control, or store them in plain text config files.

 - Store tokens in memory only.
-They are short-lived by design — persist the credentials (API key + secret), not the tokens.
+They are short-lived by design — persist the credentials (API key + secret), not the tokens themselves.

-- If you must persist tokens across restarts, use an encrypted store (e.g. a secrets manager, encrypted database column, or OS keychain).
+- If you must persist tokens across restarts, use an encrypted store: a secrets manager, an encrypted database column, or the OS keychain.

 - Never write tokens to disk in plain text, log files, or environment variable dumps.

-The refresh token is more sensitive than the access token — it can generate new access tokens for up to 7 days.
+The refresh token is more sensitive than the access token — it can mint new access tokens for up to 7 days.

-- Store refresh tokens separately from access tokens where possible (e.g. different memory scope, different encryption key).
+- Store refresh tokens separately from access tokens where possible (different memory scope, different encryption key).

 - Never send the refresh token in API request headers.
 It is only used in the body of